Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Introduction

 \section{Introduction}

-It is still unclear why overparameterized models, such as neural networks (NN), typically generalize well in practice --- even though there exist parameters that fit the training set but generalize poorly \citep{Gunasekar2017,Zhang16}.
-Many works aimed to derive generalization bounds that explain this behavior.
-However, the generalization mystery in such overparameterized nonconvex models is still far from being ``solved''.

-In this work, we derive novel generalization results for two common types of stochastic processes:
+One main goal of contemporary machine learning theory is to predict a model's behavior before training occurs.
+A commonly desired metric is the generalization of overparameterized models, such as neural networks (NN).
+For these models, such a predictive theory of generalization is still lacking, despite great empirical success \citep{Zhang16,Gunasekar2017}.
+In particular, a significant line of work aimed to explain the role of optimization in generalization (\eg \cite{Gunasekar2017,soudry2018implicit,Lyu2020Gradient,vardi2023implicit}), and specifically the effect of stochasticity (\eg \cite{raginsky2017non,mou2018generalization,chiang2022loss,pmlr-v235-buzaglo24a}).

+Data-dependent Markov processes are a common optimization approach.
+These include stochastic gradient descent (SGD), as well as other stochastic gradient methods either studied theoretically \citep{jin2017escape,raginsky2017non}, or used in practice such as SGD with momentum \citep{Nesterov1983AMF}, ADAM \citep{kingma2015adam}, and many more.
+Of particular interest are continuous Langevin dynamics (CLD) and discrete analogues of it, which have been studied extensively as models for SGD (see \cref{sec: comparison for cld}).

-\begin{itemize}[leftmargin=15pt] \item In \cref{sec:general Markov Processes} we develop, for the first time, a generalization bound applicable to any data-dependent Markov process with a Gibbs-type stationary distribution (\ie whose finite density exists and is nonzero w.r.t. some data-independent base measure).
-This bound (\cref{thm: main result sup and mean}) is applicable at any time, regardless of time or the trajectory of the process. \item In \cref{sec: examples} we focus on the common special case of Continuous-time Langevin Dynamics (CLD).
-Our bound (\cref{cor: generalization for ngf box and regularization}) can provide a generalization result, which is, for the first time, independent of dimension, number of iterations, or the trained weights.
-This is in contrast to existing bounds for CLD (see \cref{sec: comparison for cld} and \cref{tab: continuous bound comparison}), where these dependencies cause the bounds to become less useful in practical scenarios such as NN training (\eg be vacuous). \end{itemize}
+In \cref{sec:general Markov Processes} we develop, for the first time, a generalization bound applicable to \emph{any data-dependent Markov process} with a Gibbs-type stationary distribution (\ie whose finite density exists and is nonzero w.r.t. some data-independent base measure).
+An important feature of our analysis is that it is \emph{entirely independent of the training time} $t$, both in that we do not rely on training for only a small number of steps, nor that we rely on mixing --- the guarantees are valid at any time, with no dependence at all on $t$.
+Furthermore, it is also completely trajectory independent.

+In \cref{sec: examples} we apply these general results to the particular case where training is done with CLD with loss $L$ and inverse temperature $\beta$, deriving a particularly simple generalization bound for CLD, which we compare to previous generalization bounds for CLD in \cref{sec: related work}, as well as discussing other related work.
+Finally, we address limitations and future work in \cref{sec: discussion and future work}.